Broadway in the Cotswolds

 2. For the fuzzy-headed

 If walking is your thing, make the trip to Oxford for this gorgeous stroll over ancient meadows.
 Spot ponies, wildflowers and the River Thames looking pretty on this tranquil stretch of common land.
-And city folk relax: it’s reassuringly close to civilisation and the quaint streets of the university city.
+And city folk relax: it’s tantalisingly close to civilisation and the streets of this quaint university city, so you won't feel like you're going incredibly off-grid.
 After stretching your legs and admiring the views, find a spot by the fire at The Perch, at seventeenth-century thatch-roofed pub framed by an old willow tree.
 Their mulled cider is worth the trip alone.

 Port Meadow, Oxford.
 Free.